nehatkr/DevHive-Backend/README.md

 -never trust the req.body {the attacker can send the some malicious data}
--created a utils folder with file validation.js and write validation while sign up the user -now install a npm package bcrypt for hashing the password
+-created a utils folder with file validation.js and write validation while sign up the user -now install a npm package bcrypt for hashing the password -now create a login api with emailId , password with hashed password